Articles & Podcasts by Pritchett

 This was twelve years ago and it is exactly the last memory of him I have before the Alzheimer’s.
 The last moment I had with the Regular Him.
 Read more here

-The Best Movies about Death, from the Book's complete list
+The Best Movies, Music, and Books about Death, from the Book's complete list

 Part of the book includes lists --- I’m a fan of lists! – and some of the lists are about Capital-A Art surrounding death.
-The best books about death, the best movies about death, and the best songs about death (both about death, and to bring comfort, and to play at celebrations).
 Here’s a sampling of the list of movies . . . .These movies explore death.
 They offer something new about the processing of death, fears, corpses, afterlife, the mucky real stuff, and they’re the Good Movies . . .

 Harold and Maude – Anytime I mentioned a list of death movies, someone was sure to mention, “You’ve got Harold and Maude, right?”
 Of course.
 Yes.
 Here it is, up top.
 Because this movie is about life (“Give me an L, give me an I, give me a V, give me an E. Otherwise, you got nothing to talk about in the locker room!”)